Amateur radio: Band plans and frequency allocations

-The International Telecommunication Union (ITU) governs the allocation of communications frequencies worldwide, with participation by each nation's communications regulation authority.
-National communications regulators have some liberty to restrict access to these bandplan frequencies or to award additional allocations as long as radio services in other countries do not suffer interference.
+The International Telecommunication Union (ITU) governs the allocation of communications frequencies worldwide, with participation of each nation's communications regulation authority.
+National communications regulators have some liberty to restrict access to these band plan frequencies or to award additional allocations as long as radio services in other countries do not suffer interference.
 In some countries, specific emission types are restricted to certain parts of the radio spectrum, and in most other countries, International Amateur Radio Union (IARU) member societies adopt voluntary plans to ensure the most effective use of spectrum.

 In a few cases, a national telecommunication agency may also allow hams to use frequencies outside of the internationally allocated amateur radio bands.
 In Trinidad and Tobago, hams are allowed to use a repeater which is located on 148.800 MHz.
 This repeater is used and maintained by the National Emergency Management Agency (NEMA), but may be used by radio amateurs in times of emergency or during normal times to test their capability and conduct emergency drills.
 This repeater can also be used by non-ham NEMA staff and REACT members.
 In Australia and New Zealand, ham operators are authorized to use one of the UHF TV channels.
 In the U.S., amateur radio operators providing essential communication needs in connection with the immediate safety of human life and immediate protection of property when normal communication systems are not available may use any frequency including those of other radio services such as police and fire and in cases of disaster in Alaska may use the statewide emergency frequency of 5.1675 MHz with restrictions upon emissions.

 Similarly, amateurs in the United States may apply to be registered with the Military Auxiliary Radio System (MARS).
 Once approved and trained, these amateurs also operate on US government military frequencies to provide contingency communications and morale message traffic support to the military services.